otrv4/otrv4/otrv4.md

 The Authentication scheme consists of two functions:

 `σ = Auth(A_2, a_2, {A_1, A_3}, m)`, an authentication function.

 `Verif({A_1, A_2, A_3}, σ, m)`, a verification function.

+(TODO: the above Auth invocation is incorrect, we need to give it three public keys)
 #### Domain parameters

 We reuse the previously defined generator in Cramer-Shoup of DRE: